stfxecutables/df-analyze/README.md

   1. using a model with "default" hyperparameters for the wrapper selection process
   1. tuning on all features, then using the tuned model for wrapper selection
 - neither choice above is likely to be optimal

+For this reason we prefer filter-based feature selection [methods]()

 # Installation